3bdrahman/Self-driving-car/README.md

 - make staying in lane and driving in lanes centers rewarding for the model
 - (advanced) make curves in lanes.

 ## Please use Firefox instead of google chrome, and download the project for a way better experience.
 The animations will be smoother and better if you download the project.
+## The project is hosted at https://3bdrahman.github.io/Self-driving-car/